Noaemien/ada-template-website/analysis.md

   </iframe>
 </div>

-A logarithmic transformation is applied to raw counts to reduce the influence of extreme outliers.

-As a result, the popularity score reflects if a page is attractive enough to make the player keep going.
+The observed distribution that is not just skewed but structurally unequal proves the users preferential attachment towards some articles.
+Showing that just raw popularity is not informative for ranking quality.
+This proves the reason why a normalisation using a logarithmic transformation is necessary in creating a meaningful global score metric.

 ---

 ## Metric 2: Versatility

 Versatility measures the conceptial connectivity of a hub by quantifying how many distinct topical regions it connects.
+Making them specially important for pathfinding shortcuts.

 To get this score a hierarchial expansion from Wikipedia category annotations was utilized:
 - Each article contributes its own categories.